SolaceProducts/sl-spring-cloud-connectors/README.md

 # Solace Messaging Spring Cloud Connectors

-A Spring Cloud Connector for an instance of SolaceMessaging in Cloud Foundry.
-Specifically a ServiceInfo and ServiceInfoCreator implementation for SolaceMessaging in Cloud Foundry.
+A Spring Cloud Connector for an instance of Solace Messaging in Cloud Foundry.
+Specifically a ServiceInfo and ServiceInfoCreator implementation for Solace Messaging in Cloud Foundry.

 ## Contents